michaeluno/Fetch-Tweets/template/plain/readme.txt

 == Change log ==

+= 2.4.2 =
+- removed the underlines of hyper links in the Twenty Fifteenth theme */

 = 2.4.0 =
 - Changed the media elements to be displayed outsize the container of the tweet text container and made the text enclosed in `p` tags, defined in the templates.